wapmorgan/Morphos/README.md

 ## Numerals

-All number creation classes are similar and have three common methods:
+All number creation classes are similar and have twp common methods:

 - `string getCase($number, $case, $gender = Gender::MALE)` - Get one case of a numeral for a number.
 - `array getCases($number, $gender = Gender::MALE)` - Get all case of a numeral for a number.
-- `string generate($number, $gender = Gender::MALE)` - Generates a cardinal or ordinal numeral for a number.

 `$gender` is one of `morphos\Gender` constants: `MALE` or `FEMALE` or `NEUTER`.